-In practice, actual trading results may differ from these sensitivity analyses and the differences could be significant.
+In practice, actual trading results may differ from this sensitivity analysis and the difference could be significant.

 Interest Rate Risk

 As at March 31, 2024 and September 30, 2023, the majority of the Fund's financial assets and liabilities are non-interest bearing.
 As a result, the Fund is not significantly exposed to interest rate risk.